Flag of Dominica

 Background knowledge

 ?
-Warships a so-called "White Ensign" (naval flag), a white flag often with continuous red George cross and with the Union Jack in the upper corner,
+Warships carry a so-called "White Ensign" (naval ensign), a white flag often with a continuous red George Cross and with the Union Jack in the upper corner,

 ?
-Merchant ships a "Red Ensign" (also called "Civil Ensign", the actual merchant flag), a red flag with the Union Jack in the upper corner, and
+Merchant ships a "Red Ensign" (also called "Civil Ensign", which is actually a merchant flag), a red flag with the Union Jack in the upper corner, and

 ?
 Service ships carried a "Blue Ensign" (government flag => the actual state flag), a blue flag with the Union Jack in the upper corner.